ahmadmdabit/ai-utils-extension/PROJECT-SUMMARY.md

 - **Frameworks:** **Vitest** is used as the test runner, with **React Testing Library** for component testing.
 - **Coverage:** The project maintains a high level of test coverage, ensuring all critical logic is validated.
 - **Mocking:** The `chrome` global API is mocked using a manual, type-safe mock defined in `src/setupTests.ts`.
 This was a key architectural decision that enables robust, isolated unit tests.
+- **Cancellation Testing:** Added tests for cancellation and timeout functionality in the service worker.

 ---